-This document is arranged in self-contained, stand-alone chapters, with each chapter outlining the requirements associated with a different type of eligible project - New Starts, Small Starts, and Core Capacity.
-Each chapter is then organized to include: 1) a brief introduction, 2) a discussion of eligibility for the program, 3) a discussion of the requirements for getting into and through the steps in the process; 4) information on each of the project evaluation criteria including how they are calculated and the breakpoints for the various rating thresholds; and 5) a summary of how FTA arrives at an overall project rating.
+This document is arranged in self-contained, stand-alone chapters outlining the requirements associated with each type of eligible CIG project - New Starts, Small Starts, Core Capacity, and Bundles.
+Each of the chapters is then organized to include: 1) a brief introduction; 2) a discussion of eligibility for the program; 3) a discussion of the requirements for getting into and through the steps in the process; 4) information on each of the project evaluation criteria including how they are calculated and the breakpoints for the various rating thresholds; and 5) a summary of how FTA arrives at an overall project rating.
+The chapter on Bundles of CIG projects contains only a discussion on eligibility and entering the Project Development phase at this time.
+The remaining part of the chapter on Bundles of CIG projects is to be proposed for public comment in future more comprehensive CIG policy guidance updates.

-CHAPTER I New Starts Final Interim Policy Guidance
+CHAPTER I New Starts CIG Policy Guidance